 Arrive at Aberdeen Airport, met by AGS Representative, collect auto or meet your private driver/guide.
 Travel to Inverness your base for 4 nights.

-Play Boat of Garten, a challenging course in a magnificent setting.
+Play Boat of Garten, a challenging golf course in a magnificent setting.
 Visit Glenlivet Distillery.

-Play Moray Old, a classic links with hazardous gorse and pot bunkers.
-After golf travel to Aberdeen (your base for 3 nights) visiting Glendronach Distillery on route.
+Play Moray Old, a classic links course with hazardous gorse and pot bunkers.
+After golf, travel to Aberdeen (your base for 3 nights) visiting Glendronach Distillery on route.

 Play Cruden Bay, it creates unique challenges demanding the skills of power, placement and fine judgement upon the discerning golfer.

 Play Royal Aberdeen, Balgownie course that can test even the better golfer with its variable conditions.
 Visit Glen Garioch Distillery.